Endpoint Security Licensing · Independent Analysis

 Endpoint Detection and Response (EDR)

 EDR is the core of the P1/P2 divide.
-When a threat evades P1’s prevention layer and executes on an endpoint, EDR continuously records endpoint telemetry (process creation, file modifications, network connections, registry changes, DLL loads) and makes this data searchable through the Microsoft 365 Defender portal.
-Security analysts can see exactly what happened on a compromised endpoint, trace the attack chain from initial access through lateral movement to data exfiltration, and take response actions (isolate device, collect investigation package, restrict app execution, run live response sessions).
+When a threat evades P1's prevention layer and executes on an endpoint, EDR continuously records endpoint telemetry (process creation, file modifications, network connections, registry changes, DLL loads) and makes this data searchable.
+Security analysts can trace the attack chain from initial access through lateral movement to data exfiltration, and take response actions: isolate device, collect investigation package, restrict app execution, or run live response sessions.

-Operational requirement: EDR generates a continuous stream of alerts ranked by severity and confidence.
-An organisation with 5,000 endpoints typically sees 50–200 EDR alerts per day, of which 5–15 require analyst investigation.
-Without dedicated security analysts to triage, investigate, and respond to these alerts, EDR becomes an expensive logging system.
-The value of EDR is entirely dependent on having human or automated response capability to act on what it detects.
+Operational requirement: An organisation with 5,000 endpoints typically sees 50–200 EDR alerts per day, of which 5–15 require analyst investigation.
+Without dedicated security analysts, EDR becomes an expensive logging system.

 Automated Investigation and Remediation (AIR)

-AIR is Microsoft’s answer to the SOC staffing challenge.
-When EDR raises an alert, AIR automatically investigates: it examines the suspicious entity, traces related processes and files, checks reputation data, and determines a recommended remediation action (quarantine file, isolate device, clean registry).
-In full automation mode, AIR takes remediation actions without analyst approval.
-In semi-automation mode, it investigates and recommends but waits for analyst approval before acting.
+AIR is Microsoft's answer to the SOC staffing challenge.
+When EDR raises an alert, AIR automatically investigates: examines the suspicious entity, traces related processes and files, checks reputation data, and determines a recommended remediation action.
+In full automation mode, AIR takes action without analyst approval.
+In semi-automation mode, it investigates and recommends but waits for approval.

-AIR can resolve 50–70% of common alerts automatically, significantly reducing the SOC workload.
-However, full automation requires confidence in the system’s decision quality — a false positive in full automation mode can isolate a production server or quarantine a legitimate business application.
+AIR can resolve 50–70% of common alerts automatically, significantly reducing SOC workload.
+However, full automation requires confidence in decision quality.
+A false positive can isolate a production server.
 Most organisations start in semi-automation and transition to full automation for specific alert categories after 3–6 months of validation.
-The configuration and tuning of AIR automation levels is itself an operational task requiring security engineering expertise.

 Advanced Threat Hunting